texstudio-org/texstudio/utilities/manual/source/configuration.md

 Changes to the Slots are discouraged unless you really know what you are doing.
 No support for changes here is given.
 ```

-You can use command `app.loadManagedMenu()` in [script macros](advanced.md#script-macros) to load a file that contains your definitions for menus
+In [script macros](advanced.md#script-macros), the command `app.loadManagedMenu()` loads a file that contains your additional [definitions](background.md#menu-definitions) for menus.
-which should be added to the existing menu structure:
+These definition may extend current menu, but also redefine them:

 ```javascript
     %SCRIPT
     app.loadManagedMenu('C:/..../menu.xml');
 ```

 Use macro trigger `?txs-start`.
-The loaded file should contain an XML structure which is described in [Menu Definitions]{background.md#menu-definitions}.

 ## Configuring the Toolbar (Advanced option)